I know it’s not a sound way to start a blog post, but let’s just dive right in. What is performance marketing?

 Cost per Lead

 Widely popular in the finance industry and B2B, in this payment model, you only pay when someone generates a lead for you.
-The cost for every lead is predetermined.
+The cost of every lead is predetermined.

 Cost per Sale